island-is/island.is/libs/testing/nest/README.md

 ## Test Fixtures

-In the functional (integration) test, a `CurrentUser` test fixture from `@island.is/testing/fixtures` is used.
-The library contains more fixtures for creating random test data.
-Refer to `libs/testing/fixtures` for available fixtures.
+In the integration test, a `CurrentUser` fixture from `@island.is/testing/fixtures` is used.
+The library offers more fixtures for random test data.
+See `libs/testing/fixtures` for details.